|

 make your own granola yogurt parfait buffet breakfast finger foods

-I also set up a fun little granola bar using my bar cart to hold lots of yummy toppings.
+I also set up a fun little granola bar using my bar cart to hold lots of yummy toppings and options to make your own yogurt and granola parfait.

 Easter Finger Foods Brunch: the perfect, no fuss Easter brunch menu with breakfast finger foods and Easter table decor ideas.